-Pharmaceutical companies can have protection for an authorised medicinal product extended by up to a further five years after the expiry of the patent with a supplementary protection certificate (SPC).
-In addition, they can have protection extended for a further six months (where necessary) if they have carried out paediatric studies for a medicinal product.
-This “paediatric extension” is available from 1 January 2019.
+Pharmaceutical companies can extend the protection period of an authorised medicinal product by up to a further five years after the expiry of the patent with a supplementary protection certificate (SPC).
+In addition, they can extend protection for a further six months (where necessary) if they have carried out paediatric studies for a medicinal product (known as a paediatric extension).

 The six-month extension can be obtained in one of two ways: